 Mission Santa Clara was named after Clare of Assisi and was founded on the Guadalupe River on January 12, 1777, about a year and a half after the American Revolutionary War began.

-Next to the mission structures is an art and history museum of Santa Clara.
+Next to the mission structures is the de Saisset Art and History Museum of Santa Clara University.
 The main exhibit downstairs consisted of history of various pioneers and inventors in the area.

 One featured inventor, was Santa Clara College graduate John J. Montgomery who built a glider called the “aeroplane”.